OUTMANE-BEN-MOUSSA/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 5-listfilesdigitonly display current directory contents: Long format, with user and group IDs displayed numerically and  hidden files (starting with .).
 The file 6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory.
 The file 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory.
+The file 8-firstdelete deletes the file betty in /tmp/my_first_directory